linpengcheng/PurefunctionPipelineDataflow/README.md

 Good programmers worry about data structures and their relationships.
         ---- Linus Torvalds

-Chapter 2: Metaphors for a Richer Understanding of Software Development.
+Metaphors for a Richer Understanding of Software Development.
-        ---- The most valuable chapter of "Code Complete"
+        ---- The most valuable chapter of "Code Complete": Chapter 2

 Principles-based are better than rules-based.
         ----International Accounting Standards